lotkey/guardians/Assets/src/chris/README.md

 		  - Reverb and delay tails
 		  - Synths and other instruments with long releases
 		  - Etc.
+- A tag for different types of sounds
+	- Ambient
+	- Combat
+	- Boss fight
+	- Etc.

 ### class SoundManager : MonoBehavior